sandeepk-480/Login-Sign_up-project/README.md

 1) Have used Django inbuilt form for creating login/signup page.<br>
 2) Have done  proper validations, Authentication and Authorization.<br>
-3) Without logging dashboard can't be visited by anonymous user.<br>
+3) Without logging, dashboard can't be visited by anonymous user.<br>
-4) Once the user login he/she will be redirected to dashboard.<br>
+4) Once the user login, he/she will be redirected to dashboard.<br>
-5) If user is authenticated he cant revisit login page until he/she logout. <br>
+5) If user is authenticated, he cant revisit login page until he/she logout. <br>
-6) Uploading profile picture is not required. so have provided a default image for the given users.<br>
+6) Uploading profile picture is not required, so have provided a default image for the given users.<br>